ssube/isolex/docs/permissions.md

 ### Command Entity

 Commands permissions are used by controllers to filter incoming commands.
-They use the form `scope:noun:verb`.
+They use the form `scope:name:noun:verb`, with the controller's `scope` and `name`.

 ### Message Entity

 Message permissions are used by listeners and parsers to filter incoming messages and by listeners to filter outgoing messages.
-They use the form `scope:kind:name:type`, with the listener or parser's `kind` and `name`.
+They use the form `scope:name:type`, with the listener or parser's `kind` and `name` and message's `type`.

 ## Syntax